cotonne/windows-solver/README.md

  - [x] Search for credentials in Groups.xml
  - [x] Search for Service Principal Names in LDAP / Kerberoasting
  - [x] Retry all actions for every new creds
+ - [x] Pass "-nopass" when password is empty
  - [ ] Try to connect to WinRM
  - [ ] Try to connect to SMBEXEC
  - [ ] Try to connect to MSSQL if available